-After months of unrestricted, fun-filled days with their family, some dogs have a difficult time adjusting when they suddenly find themselves home alone.
-This problem is frequently more common in one-dog families.
+After months of fun-filled days with their family, some dogs struggle to adjust when they suddenly find themselves home alone.
+This problem often occurs more in one-dog families.

-Keep in mind when school starts, if your dog is left home alone, to them their day really doesn’t start until their family is back with them.
+Keep in mind when school starts, if your dog spends the day alone, to them, their day doesn’t start until their family is back home with them.

-1. Establish new routines.
-Dogs feel secure, when there is a familiar routine.
-We are creatures of habit, and your dog knows your habits!
-New habits and expected routines are reassuring to your puppy or dog.
 So set new bedtimes and change the morning feeding routine two to three weeks before school starts.
-Not only will it help your dog adjust, it also will help your children get back in a school routine.
+Not only will it help your dog adjust, but it also will help your children get back in a school routine.

-2. Build in morning exercise time.
-Vigorously exercise your dog as long as possible in the morning.
-Keep in mind, morning is an energy-packed time in your dog’s day.
-After a good night’s sleep, they are ready, willing, and eager to go…anywhere!
-If you wear them out enough, they will in all probability want to nap for a while.
+If you wear them out, they will in all probability want to nap for a while.
 A long walk or a good workout in the backyard helps take the edge off.
 A tired dog is a good dog!

 Reduce separation anxiety

-7. Consider adding sound.
-Your dog may find it comforting if a TV or radio is left on, when they are home alone.
+Your dog may find it comforting if cable TV or radio is left on when they are home alone.
 Just hearing a human voice may be enough to help them not feel abandoned.

 Treat your dog

-10. Give your dog a fun surprise.
-Hire a dog walker or ask a retired neighbor to take your dog for a walk during the day.
-This will give your your dog something to look forward to and it will break up the monotony of being alone.
+This will give your dog something to look forward to, and it will break up the monotony of being alone.